Alphonse Duvernoy

 Victor-Alphonse Duvernoy ([viktɔʁ alfɔ̃s dyvɛʁnwa]; 30 August 1842 – 7 March 1907) was a French pianist and composer.

 Life and career

 The son of noted bass-baritone Charles-François Duvernoy (1796–1872), Duvernoy was born in Paris and became a student of Antoine François Marmontel, François Bazin, and Auguste Barbereau at the Conservatoire de Paris, where he studied piano from 1886.
-He subsequently made his career as a piano virtuoso, a composer and professor of piano at the Conservatoire de Paris.
+He subsequently made his career as a piano virtuoso, a composer and professor of piano at the Conservatoire.

 He composed operas, a ballet, symphonic and chamber music works, as well as music for piano.
 His 1880 symphonic poem La Tempête for soloists, chorus and orchestra after William Shakespeare's The Tempest won the Grand Prix de la Ville de Paris in 1900.

 Duvernoy counts composer Alexander Winkler (1865–1935) and Norah Drewett de Kresz (1882–1960) among his students.
 His brother was singer and pianist Edmond Duvernoy.